 Freedom of the PressWhy is a free press so important?
 Like the rest of the Constitution, its primary purpose is to give rights to individual citizens while limiting the power of the federal government.
 Freedom of the press is a key part of this right to prevent the government from interfering with the distribution of information and opinions.

 Nowadays, it seems that the news has moved away from distributing information and, instead, it is predominantly supplying opinions disguised as news.
-Rather than telling citizens the facts, the media (especially TV news) seems to be telling people what to think, instead of how to think, which has the effect of dumbing us down.
+Rather than telling citizens the facts, the media (especially cable TV news) seems to be telling people what to think, instead of how to think, which has the effect of dumbing us down.

 The news media does this because we, as citizens, get lazy.
 Simply put, we now view TV news more as a form of entertainment than as a source of unbiased information.
 Journalists have, effectively, become agents of the news rather than reporters of it.
 Many so-called news reports on TV have been poisoned with opinions skewed to their audience's beliefs.
 This is clearly seen on both the left and right, liberal and conservative, Democratic and Republican slants on news articles causing more and more division among the population.
 Rather than a single pluralistic America, it's clear that there are commercial and political advantages to the businesses and organizations who participate in increasing this polarization.
 Their gains are our losses.
 While it might be easy to point a finger at one side, the reaction of the other side seems to do very little for détente.
 Rather than trying to empathetically understand another's view point, we, all to frequently, shoot back with reasons they're wrong.
 This causes the other party to become defensive and dig their heals in.
-Many times, the reality of both sides --- why both sides think their opinion is the right one --- has a lot to do with their time horizon; short-term thinking vs. long-term thinking.
+Many times, the reality of both sides --- why both sides think their opinion is the right one --- has a lot to do with context and their time horizon; short-term thinking vs. long-term thinking.
 But that's only one small point of a bigger problem.

 No Longer Informing Citizens